semantic-release/cli/README.md

 	  --ask-for-passwords Ask for the passwords even if passwords are stored [default: false].
 	  --tag=<String>      npm tag to install [default: 'latest'].

+	Aliases:
+	  init                 setup

 ## What it Does
 __semantic-release-cli performs the following steps:__

 1. Asks for the information it needs.
 You will need to provide it with:
 	* Whether your GitHub repository is public or private
 	* Which NPM registry you want to use (Default: https://registry.npmjs.org/)
 	* Your NPM username (unless passwords were previously saved to keychain)
 	* Your NPM email
 	* Your NPM password